Chucho Ramos

-Jesús Manuel Ramos García (April 12, 1918 – September 2, 1977) was an outfielder/first baseman in Major League Baseball who played briefly during the 1944 season.
+Jesús Manuel Ramos García (April 12, 1918 – September 2, 1977) was a Venezuelan outfielder/first baseman in Major League Baseball who played briefly during the 1944 season.
 Listed at 5' 10.5", 167 lb., Ramos batted right-handed and threw left-handed.
-Born in Maturín, Venezuela, he played under the name Chucho Ramos.
+Born in Maturín, Venezuela, he played under the name Chucho Ramos, spending much of his career with the Navegantes del Magallanes.
+Ramos was also a member of the Venezuela national baseball team that won the 1941 Amateur World Series.